 LOCH lomond - 17 POINTS

 Loch Lomond is the hardest course to get a game on in Scotland.
 Other private courses such as the Renaissance and Archerfield let you play in a 'one off' experience.
-You can stay at Skibo and play there.
 But Loch Lomond has no obvious way in.
-Should you get the chance to play there though, it is worth dropping pretty much whatever you have on and getting there.
+Should you get the chance to get a game though, it is worth dropping pretty much whatever you have on and getting there.

 I've been lucky enough to play at Loch Lomond on two occasions and I remain blown away by the setting and the quality of the experience.
 I am really struggling to think of a parkland golf course I have played which has a more inspiring setting than Loch Lomond.
 The front 9 is largely set by the loch before turning to a more parkland area for most of the back 9 and returning to the water for the spectacular finish.
 It is a beautiful part of the world and hard to believe you are not much more than half an hour from the centre of Glasgow.